lusis/chef-logstash/README.md

 ## Using attributes to template your logstash configurationi

 The current templates for the agent and server are written so that you can provide ruby hashes in your roles that map to inputs, filters, and outputs.
-Here is a simple example of using templating an input w/ a role
+Here is a simple example of using templating an input w/ a role.
+WARNING, each ruby hash must be a full hash, like { :foo => "bar" } and not <strike> :foo => 'bar' </strike>

     default_attributes(
          :logstash => {
             :server => {
               :inputs => [
+                 {
                    :amqp => {
                      :type => "all",
                      :host => "localhost",
                      :exchange => "rawlogs"
+                   }
                  }
               ]
              }